shadow-light/sellingjesus.org/src/articles/prostitutes-wages.md

 If these gifts are illegitimate before God then those teachers who broadcast their donations are guilty of a false boast.
 Consider the following proverb:

 > Like clouds and wind without rain is a man who boasts of a gift he does not give.
-(Proverbs 25:14)
+(Prov 25:14)

 Notably, Jude picks up on the imagery of this proverb and incorporates it into his brief epistle: